 Instruction support services

-Instruction support services help you find quality course materials that fit your class, integrate information literacy and research inquiry skills into your course and offer expertise on learning the research process and using our resources and services.
+Instruction support services help find quality course materials that fit your class.
+We can also help you integrate information literacy and research inquiry skills into your course.
+And we have expertise on learning the research process and using our resources and services.

 Our library staff work with instructors to enhance students’ critical inquiry and research skills by providing additional support around course projects such as finding research materials, and developing critical thinking skills related to identifying, locating, and evaluating information and understanding the research life cycle

 The Libraries have a range of innovation and emerging technologies spaces.
 We can help you integrate them into your classes for free!
 We’ll work with you to develop multimedia projects, creative assignments with our makerspaces, explore virtual reality content and more.
 Connect with us to learn what’s possible for your course.

 Research support services